Coral reef restoration

 Coral reef restoration strategies use natural and anthropogenic processes to restore damaged coral reefs.
 Reefs suffer damage from a number of natural and man-made causes, and efforts are being made to rectify the damage and restore the reefs.
-This involves the fragmentation of mature corals, the placing of the living fragments on lines or frames, the nurturing of the fragments as they recover and grow, and the transplantation of the pieces into their final positions on the reef when they are large enough.
+This involves the fragmentation of mature corals, placing said living fragments on lines or frames, the nurturing of the fragments as they recover and grow, and the transplantation of the pieces into their final positions on the reef when they are large enough.
+These strategies take many different forms, through both marine based and land bases methods.
+Additionally there are both sexual and asexual means of restoration.
+The use of these methods lead to concerns relating to the risk of potentially invasive species that may negatively impact ecosystem biodiversity.

 Background

+Over 25% of all marine life are found in coral reef ecosystems around the world.
 Coral reefs are important buffers between the land and water and help to reduce storm damage and coastal erosion.
 They provide employment, recreational opportunities and they are a major source of food for coastal communities.
+Reef tourism is one of the biggest drivers of economic activity in coastal communities around the globe.
+Additionally, reefs are a major carbon sink and play an important role in carbon sequestration.
+Coral reefs also provide communities with food access and job opportunities.
 It is estimated that $375 billion dollars come from ecosystem services provided by coral reefs each year.
+Coral reefs in the United States account for nearly $3.6 billion of the country's economic output.
+Coral reefs contribute an estimated $9.9 trillion of economic output a year globally through ecosystem services.

-The most prevalent coral in tropical reefs are the stony corals Scleractinia that build hard skeletons of calcium carbonate which provide protection and structure to the reef.
+The most prevalent coral in tropical reefs are the stony corals (Scleractinia) that build hard skeletons of calcium carbonate which provide protection and structure to the reef.
 Coral polyps have a mutualistic relationship with single-celled algae referred to as zooxanthellae.
 These algae live in the tissue of coral polyps and provide energy to the coral through photosynthesis.
 In turn, the coral provides shelter and nutrients to the zooxanthellae.

-Half the world's coral since 1970 have disappeared, and all reefs being threatened with extinction by 2050.
+Half the world's coral since 1970 has disappeared, and all reefs being threatened with extinction by 2050.
 In order to ensure the existence of coral reefs in the future, new methods for restoring their ecosystems are being investigated.
 Fragmentation is the most common strategy for restoring reefs; often used to establish artificial reefs like coral trees, line nurseries, and fixed structures.